 Snack (morning) – organic apple sauce pouch, Beech-Nut granola bar and banana.

-Lunch – bean, steak and cheese quesadillas, cut avocado with a squeeze lime, strawberries and blueberries.
+Lunch – bean, steak and cheese quesadillas, cut avocado with a squeeze of lime, strawberries and blueberries.

 Snack (afternoon) – skipped snacks because they both took long naps.